Lightstreamer/Lightstreamer-lib-adapter-dotnet-remote/Changelog/README.md

 the binaries were included in Lightstreamer distribution package.

-Removed the DotNetServer.exe utility, which allowed for the configuration and launch of single Remote Adapter instances, with a basic handling of connections and errors.
+Removed the DotNetServer.exe utility, which allowed for the configuration and launch of single Remote Adapter instances, with a basic handling of connections and errors.<br/>
 <b>COMPATIBILITY NOTE:</b> Current istallations that take
 advantage of the DotNetServer.exe utility should be integrated with a custom launcher;
 see the provided demos, which all include simple custom launchers for the adapters,